pmean/build-website/text/07/CumulativeProbabilities.md

 regression](../99/poisson.html) and noticed that some of the tests and confidence intervals rely on a percentile from a Chi-squared distribution or a gamma distribution.
-In previous work on binomial confidence intervals, I had noticed the use of a beta distribution and an F distribution.
-It seems odd to apply percentiles from continuous distributions for confidence intervals involving counting, but the formulas do indeed work.
+In previous work on binomial confidence intervals
+- I had noticed the use of a beta distribution and an F distribution.
+It seems odd to apply percentiles from continuous distributions for confidence intervals involving counting
+- but the
+formulas do indeed work.
 There are well known relationships for the cumulative distributions of the Poisson and binomial distributions that lead to these formulas.